 If your personal details have changed, for example: your chambers, chambers email address, Circuit choices or preferred Crown Courts, please click on the personal details tab on your Applicant Dashboard to make these changes.
 The Advocate Panel Team are not able to amend email addresses for advocates on the panel but the team can assist with making other changes.
 A helpful explainer video is available on the Advocate Panel Portal link to assist advocates with making any changes to their personal details including changes to, or completing, protected characteristic information.

 All queries regarding the CPS Advocate Panel should be directed to: Advocate.Panels@cps.gov.uk.

 Details of the Scheme and further information

-The CPS Advocate Panel arrangements established a time limited list of quality assured advocates to undertake criminal prosecution advocacy for CPS in the Crown Court and Higher Courts.
+The CPS Advocate Panel is a time limited list of quality assured advocates to undertake criminal prosecution advocacy for CPS in the Magistrates’ courts, Youth courts, Crown Courts and Higher Courts.

 - Counter Terrorism Panel

 - Fraud Panel (including fiscal fraud)

 The Panel was extended further in March 2022 to include Magistrates’ court and Youth court prosecutors.